thanhtbt/ROC/README.md

 # On the overall ROC of multistage systems

-MATLAB code for our proposed ROC
+A MATLAB demo for the proposed ROC of multistage classifiers

 Contact: letrungthanhtbt@gmail.com